virtualzone/tubewarder/README.md

     weweave/tubewarder
 ```

 This will expose Tubewarder's web interface on port 8080.
-Access it at: http://localhost:8080/ (replace localhost with your docker host's hostname or ip address)
+Access it at: http://localhost:8080/ (replace localhost with your docker host's hostname or ip address).

+Please refer to the [documentation](http://tubewarder.readthedocs.io/) for information on how to set up persistence.

 ## Output Handler API
 Output Handlers do the actual work, as they perform the outbound processing.
 There are built-in output handlers for email and console output.
 You can easily develop additional output handlers by using the Output Handler API.